Leah-Belin/Practical-Microservices/README.md

 This code will follow the examples in Ethan Garofolo's book Practical Microservices: Build Event-Driven Architectures with Event Sourcing and CQRS

+The notes below are from my experiences programming along with the book.
+I've left in every commit showing the winding paths I took to get the code into working order.
+Hopefully some of my notes will save you some frustrations along the way.

+The source code that shipped with the book can be found here: https://pragprog.com/titles/egmicro/practical-microservices/

+Branch main is where I worked through the book code.
+Branch demo is the code from the book's zip files - you can pull this code down and check out the completed project working.

 ## Notes for chapter 1 ##
-- You must install node, docker, express, camelcase-keys, and uuidv4 to get the code to run
+- You must install node, docker, express, camelcase-keys, and uuid to get the code to run
+- uuid importing appears to have changed.  try this: const { v4: uuid } = require('uuid')
-- To run code npm run start-dev-server
+- To run code type npm run start-dev-server
 - go to http://localhost:3000 to see the interface
 - I found it helpful to play with express first, building the documentation's hello world program.
+- If youve never used docker before, it may also be helpful to experiment with docker.
+I found it much easier to install docker on a machine running windows professional.
+I tried first on a home installation and ran into quite a few frustrations.
 - There were quite a few missing steps along the way, for instance there are a few places where the code forgets module.exports or doesn't add things into the config and index files immediately when they are introduced (I noticed this when mount-routes was introduced).
 So sometimes looking ahead a few pages or checking out the source code that accompanies the book really helps.
-You can find it here: https://pragprog.com/titles/egmicro/practical-microservices/ really helps
 - All source code examples for Chapter 1 are in the first-pass folder

 ## Notes for chapter 2 ##